carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 `sklearn.model_selection.train_test_split(*arrays, test_size=None, train_size=None, random_state=None, shuffle=True, stratify=None)`

 - The first two parameters are the dataset (X) and the corresponding targets (y) (i.e. class labels).
-- Next is the named parameter `test_size`.
-This is the fraction of the dataset used for testing and in this case `0.2` means 20 per cent of the data will be used for testing.
+- `test_size` is the fraction of the dataset used for testing
 - `random_state` controls the shuffling of the dataset, setting this value will reproduce the same results (assuming you give the same integer) every time it is called.
-- `shuffle` which can be either `True` or `False`, it controls whether the order of the rows of the dataset is shuffled before splitting.
-It defaults to `True`.
+- `shuffle` controls whether the order of the rows of the dataset is shuffled before splitting and can be either `True` or `False`.
 - `stratify` is a more advanced parameter that controls how the split is done.
-By setting it to `target` the train and test sets the function will return will have roughly the same proportions (with regards to the number of images of a certain class) as the dataset.

 ## Pre-existing image data